 UNESCO Heritage Sites

 UNESCO Heritage Sites is a very important destination for tourists.
 Most of the tourists come to Nepal by air and stay in Kathmandu at least for a day.
 The only international airport is in the Kathmandu Valley.
 Kathmandu has a lot of tourist things to offer and is always on the list for every traveler in Nepal.

 There are many beautiful places that you can visit within Kathmandu.
 It is now the federal capital as well as the biggest metropolitan city.
 From UNESCO world heritage sites, temples, hiking trails, museums, shopping malls, farmers’ markets to local eateries.

 Traditional villages and agricultural farmlands, it’s a perfect place to understand and enjoy the Nepalese way of life.
 Besides the Kathmandu Valley according to the time duration of our guests, we will arrange the program.

 Pashupati Nath Temple, KDS, LDS, BDS, Swyambhu, Bouddha, and Changu are in World Heritage Sites in Kathmandu.
 Similarly, the birthplace of Lord Buddha (Lumbini) is in Cultural World Heritage Sites outside Kathmandu.

 Our service for our guest

-Our trips are fully supported and offered personalized service to our guests.
+Our trips are fully supported and offer personalized service to our guests.
 If you’re interested to involve in these trips by your interest, time, and physical and mental preparation it’s fine.

 Among the cultural programmed; Honeymoon Tour Package – 10 Days, Nepal Pleasure Tour – 8 Days, Adventure Package Tour – 14 Days, Historical Nepal Tour – 10 Days, Spiritual tour Package – 12 Days, Kathmandu Unique tour – 5 Days, Historical Gorkha Village Tour 9 Days, Nepal India Cultural Tour – 10 Days, Nepal Bhutan Tibet Tour – 12 Days.